legacysurvey/legacysurvey/pages/dr10/psf.rst

 .. _`Rongpu Zhou`: ../../contact/#other-experts

-Starting with DR9, we use an extended PSF model to subtract the extended wings of bright stars from DECam images for `DECaLS`_.
+Starting with DR9, we use an extended PSF model to subtract the extended wings of bright stars from DECam images.
 The model is symmetric (which is a good approximation for DECam images), and is a linear combination of two components:

 1. A flexible inner PSF, which is a `Moffat profile`_ fit to the `PSFEx`_ image.